Offshore Trust Asset Protection

 Cook Islands Trust

+One of the most commonly used offshore trust jurisdictions is the Cook Islands.
 Trust companies located in the Cook Islands are licensed and regulated by the Cook Islands government.
 Cook Islands law imposes strict procedures, qualifications on Cook Islands trust companies.

 The Cook Islands was actually the first jurisdiction the enacted favorable trust laws enabling U.S. residents to protect assets.
 When the Cook Islands enacted the International Trusts Amendment Act of 1989, it became the premier offshore trust jurisdiction.
 The law affords the utmost asset protection, while still maintaining flexibility and privacy for U.S. trust-makers.
 Cook Islands trust companies are reputable, experienced, and thoroughly competent.

 The Cook Islands are located in the South Pacific—same time zone as Hawaii.